challenger532/redux-bus/README.md

   payload:
     {
       ... , // any data
+      meta: 'any_name ACTION_NAME', // a shortcut for what's  below
+      // OR you can set this:
-      meta:{
+      // meta:{
-        handler:'any_name', // the name of the handler action:'ACTION_NAME' // ex: DO, UNDO, PUSH, POP, CANCEL_ALL
+      //  handler:'any_name', // the name of the handler
+      //  action:'ACTION_NAME' // ex: DO, UNDO, PUSH, POP, CANCEL_ALL
-      }
+      // }
     }
 }
 dispatch(action)